Department of Justice is now the Department of Communities and Justice. Find out more >

 Sometimes after filing your defence form, you may need to change it.
 This is called 'amending' your defence.

 You may want to amend your defence to:

-You can amend your defence only if the court gives you permission (called leave).
+You can amend your defence only if:

 If you want to ask for leave to amend your defence, you should get legal advice.

 An amended defence needs to be renamed and should be dated, for example 'Amended defence - amended on 21 March 20xx'.